Private Equity Transactions in Healthcare: Stark, AKS, and Other Compliance Challenges

-This CLE webinar will guide counsel involved in structuring private equity transactions in the healthcare arena.
-The panel will discuss the nuts and bolts of structuring the transaction, including purchase price considerations, tax structures, deal terms and indemnities.
+This CLE course will guide counsel involved in structuring private equity transactions in the healthcare arena.
+The panel will discuss the nuts and bolts of structuring the transaction, including purchase price considerations, tax structures, deal terms, and indemnities.
 The panel will also address approaches to overcome regulatory problems.

 - Purchase price considerations